hashgraph/hedera-cli/README.md

 ```sh
 node dist/hedera-cli.js setup init --telemetry
 ```

-> **Note.** You can set a custom absolute path for your `.env` file by using the `--path` flag.
-For example, `node dist/hedera-cli.js setup init --path /Users/myUser/projects/cli/.env`.
-More information can be found in the [setup command](#setup-commands) section below.

 The `setup init` command will also create the different operator accounts in your address book (`dist/state/state.json` file) so you can use them in your commands.